pygmyperch/SPP_SLiM/README.md

 \
 There are six .R files in bin/<br />
-For each one, you need to add the path to your working directory to the line:
+For each one, you need edit the path to your working directory at the line:
 ```
 setwd("/path/to/dir/")